 A US digital tourism and travel company that owns and operates several search and booking websites.
 Its flagship websites Expedia.com and Hotels.com list locations in occupied Palestinian and Syrian lands.

-Expedia Group Inc is a U.S.-based publicly traded company that owns and operates Expedia.com and Hotels.com, two of the world’s most popular flight and hotel booking websites.
-Liberty Expedia Holdings Inc is a separate publicly traded company that owns a controlling share of Expedia Group.
+Expedia Group Inc is a U.S.-based publicly-traded company that owns and operates Expedia.com and Hotels.com, two of the world’s most popular flight and hotel booking websites.
 Other tourism and travel companies and websites owned by Expedia Group include CarRentals.com, CheapTickets, Classic Vacations, Egencia, HomeAway, Hotwire, Orbitz, SilverRail Technologies, Travelocity, trivago, and Wotif Group.
-In addition, Liberty Expedia Holdings owns Vitalize LLC, which operates the website Bodybuilding.com, an online retailer of mainly dietary supplements and sports nutrition products.
+In addition, the company owns Vitalize LLC, which operates the website Bodybuilding.com, an online retailer of mainly dietary supplements and sports nutrition products.

 Expedia’s actions violate several principles of international law.
 First, the company contributes to the illegal settlement economy by driving tourism and providing jobs and income, financing continued settlement existence and expansion, in violation of international law.
 Second, the company is involved in discrimination against West Bank Palestinians since, unlike their Israeli neighbors or foreign tourists, they cannot access the properties listed in settlements.
 Third, some of the listings raise concerns of pillage, as the company is charging a commission on their booking without the freely given consent of the legal landowners.